Courses

 SearchIcon

-Difference between Average Speed and Instantaneous Speed:
+Complete Difference Between Average Speed and Instantaneous Velocity

-Average speed
+Average Speed

-Instantaneous speed
+Instantaneous Speed

 Average speed considers the entire duration of the journey.
 It takes into account the total distance travelled and the total time taken.

 Instantaneous speed focuses on a specific instant or moment in time.
-It captures the speed at that particular point, without considering the overall journey.
+It captures the speed at that particular point without considering the overall journey.

 The average speed is a scalar quantity.